Meritas (law)

 Meritas, formerly known as Commercial Law Affiliates, is a services network consisting of a global alliance of business law firms that was founded in 1990.
 As of 2024, the network reported 177 member firms with about 8,600 lawyers in 91 countries.
 Functioning as a non-profit corporation headquartered in Minneapolis, Minnesota, Meritas operates on an invitation-only basis with its member firms requiring recertification every three years in order to maintain their membership.

 Membership

 Jennifer McPhee, writing for Canadian Lawyer, described Meritas as one of the "more established by-invitation only legal networks that do extensive research before carefully selecting one firm per jurisdiction."
 Corporate Counsel Weekly also wrote, "Meritas determines significant business or economic centers where member firms' clients may need local counsel in order to determine where it will have its members," and that "...all member firms provide Meritas with quarterly referral reports, listing all Meritas-originated referrals made to and from the firm for the stated period and cooperate in evaluating specific matters."
 If a firm does not receive good marks, its membership with the organization may be terminated.

 Programs

 In 2025, Meritas launched a Legal Technology Education Program to help member firms evaluate and adopt technology through online and in-person curriculum provided by top legal tech companies.

+In a 2026 article published on Law.com, the organization highlighted the role of cross-border professional relationships in enabling access to local legal insight and supporting client decision-making during periods of economic and regulatory disruption.
+The article also noted the importance of communication across jurisdictions, diverse perspectives, and reliance on local expertise within its network.

+In a August 2026 sponsored article published by Corporate Counsel, Meritas Chair Luca Citton and Legal Technology Program head Marti Phillips described the network's member firms as sharing approaches to technology and talent management across markets.
+They identified lawyer development, mentorship, client relationships, and business development as areas affected by firms' adoption of artificial intelligence.